 Full admission to the program requires a four year degree from an accredited undergraduate college, with an overall undergraduate grade point average of not less than 2.75 (on a 4.0 scale).
-In addition, students must (1) have taken the equivalent of the following CS undergraduate courses: 200, 207, 304 and 308, and have received an average grade of "B" in these courses; (2) exhibit mastery of two high level languages - chosen from among C, FORTRAN, LISP, Pascal or PL/1 - and one assembly language.
+In addition, students must (1) have taken the equivalent of the following CS undergraduate courses: 200 and 207 (or CS-333 C Programming), 304 and 308, and have received an average grade of "B" in these courses; (2) exhibit mastery of two high level languages - chosen from among C, FORTRAN, LISP, Pascal or PL/1 - and one assembly language.
 These masteries may be demonstrated by completed course work, appropriate work experience or department examination; and (3) have completed a course in discrete mathematics.
 CS-201 (Discrete Structures) satisfies this requirement.